Topological shadows and complexity of islands in multiboundary wormholes: Volumes in AdS and multi-boundary models:

 \subsection{Volumes in AdS$_{3}$}

 In this paper we content ourselves with constant time slices of $\AdS_3$ space-time.
 The HRT formula \cite{Ryu:2006bv, Ryu:2006ef, Hubeny:2007xt} suggests that the entanglement entropy of any region $\mathit{A}$ on the boundary of $\AdS_3$ is equivalent to the length of the bulk geodesic $\gamma_{RT}(A)$ anchored at $\p A$; one also needs to introduce a cutoff surface $\gamma_{\epsilon}$ near the boundary for regularization.
 Our primary interest is in the volume of the co-dimension-$1$ surface $\Sigma$ with boundary $\partial\Sigma = \gamma_{RT}(A)\,\cup\,A_{\epsilon}$, where $A_\epsilon$ is the segment of the cutoff surface $\gamma_\epsilon$, which hovers over $A$.
-This volume appears in the original definition of holographic complexity in \cite{Alishahiha:2015rta}.
-We use, however, an alternate definition put forward in \cite{Abt:2017pmf}. \begin{definition} Let $\Sigma\subset\HH$ be a hyperbolic surface with boundary $\partial\Sigma = \gamma_{RT}(A)\,\cup\,A_{\epsilon}$ for boundary interval $A$.
+This volume appears in the original definition of holographic complexity in \eqref{AlishahihaComplexity}.
+In this work we employ, however, an alternate definition of subregion complexity put forward in \cite{Abt:2017pmf}. \begin{definition} Let $\Sigma\subset\HH$ be a hyperbolic surface with boundary $\partial\Sigma = \gamma_{RT}(A)\,\cup\,A_{\epsilon}$ for boundary interval $A$.
 Its topological subregion complexity is defined through

-where $R$ is the scalar curvature of the bulk space-time. \end{definition} In the cases of interest in this paper $R$ is a constant.
-The advantage of \eqref{cmplxtydefn} lies in the fact that it determines the complexity completely by topological data through use of the Gauss-Bonnet theorem \begin{theorem} Let $\Sigma$ be an orientable, compact, two-dimensional Riemannian manifold with piecewise smooth boundary $\p\Sigma$ and scalar curvature $R$.
+where $R$ is the scalar curvature of the bulk space-time. \end{definition} In the cases of interest in this paper $R$ is a constant so that the topological subregion complexity \eqref{cmplxtydefn} and the original proposal \eqref{AlishahihaComplexity} differ only in normalization.
+One benefit of using topological complexity is that it is naturally dimensionless as desired for complexities.
+However, the main advantage of \eqref{cmplxtydefn} lies in the fact that it determines the complexity completely by topological data through use of the Gauss-Bonnet theorem \begin{theorem} Let $\Sigma$ be an orientable, compact, two-dimensional Riemannian manifold with piecewise smooth boundary $\p\Sigma$ and scalar curvature $R$.
 Denote by $k_g$ the geodesic curvature of the curve carved out by $\p\Sigma$.
 Then

 where $\chi\left(\Sigma\right)$ is the Euler characteristic of $\Sigma$. $r$ is the number of corners in $\p\Sigma$ and $\alpha_i$ are the corner angles at which the piecewise smooth segments of $\p\Sigma$ intersect. \end{theorem} The \textit{geodesic curvature} $k_g$ measures how much $\partial\Sigma$, or any other curve under scrutiny, deviates from a geodesic.
 If we anchor $\Sigma$ at a boundary interval $A$, then the left hand side is of course the topological complexity $\mathcal{C} \left(A\right)$.
 Moreover, in this case the corner angles $\alpha_i$ are always $\pi/2$ \cite{Rangamani_2017}, since geodesics $\gamma_{RT}$ intersect the cutoff surface perpendicularly.